jbosstools/jbosstools-full-svn-mirror/download.jboss.org/jbosstools/updates/helios/README.txt

-Instead of mirroring Helios here, this site is now a no-op empty placeholder.
+Instead of mirroring Helios here, redirect from here to ../requirements/helios/ and ../requirements/orbit/

+See ../requirements/helios/README.txt for how to mirror from eclipse.org to here.